Thomas-Walker-Lynch/project-enviroment/README.md

 scripts so that we don't to type stuff twice.
 In the `share` project there are two scripts, one called `push` the other called `pull`.
 When we run the `push` script it goes into the project home and does an add, commit, and push.
-It then goes up to the ensemble directory and `git add`s the project submodule, commits the change, and the pushes.
+It then goes up to the ensemble directory and `git add`s the project submodule, commits the change, and then pushes.
 Finally it pops directory back to the project.
 The current `pull` script pulls down all the submodules and the ensemble.